ivarlund/LFUI-icons/README.md

 </svg>
 ```

-The `.icon` is part of [Components][components] and helps with alignment.
-Colors are controlled with `currentColor`.
+The `.icon` CSS class is part of [Components][components] and helps with sizing and alignment.
+Colors are controlled with the native CSS keyword `currentColor`.

 # Bugs and feature requests

-If you with to report a bug or submit a feature request, feel free to [open an issue](https://github.com/LF-digitala-kanaler/LFUI-icons/issues/).
-The more information that you provide, the better.
+If you wish to report a bug or submit a feature request, feel free to [open an issue](https://github.com/LF-digitala-kanaler/LFUI-icons/issues/).

 # Contributing

-After cloning this repo, install the dependencies and build the icons.
+After cloning the repo, install the dependencies and build the icons.

 ```
 npm install